Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 He was their first target.

-I am I'm both sad and angry for the country because our system of justice and our courts, and what supposedly is, you know, the landmark city of the country, has just uh been used for as a political weapon, and in the process, I think people all over the world are looking at this and saying, what's happen this is what's happening to America.
+I'm both sad and angry for the country because our system of justice and our courts and what supposedly is the landmark city of the country has just been used as a political weapon.

 America is turning into a third world banana republic starting in New York.

-It's an outrage of epic proportion.
+It's an outrage of epic proportions.

-You know, here's a guy, Bob Costello would have impeached the testimony of their star witness.
+You know, here's a guy, Bob Costello, would have impeached the testimony of their star witness.

 He was limited in what he could say.